Bluerrror/Python-Course/README.md

 # 🌱 Python for Agrohydrology and Soil Science

 Welcome to the **Python for Agrohydrology and Soil Science** course!
-This course is designed to take you from the ground up in Python programming, focusing on its applications in agrohydrology, soil science, GIS, machine learning, model integration, and remote sensing.
+This course is designed to take you from the ground up in Python programming, focusing on its applications in agrohydrology and soil science..

 ## 📚 Course Overview